Illinois vs. Marquette: Odds, spread, over/under - November 14

 Illinois vs. Marquette: Odds, spread, over/under and other Vegas lines - November 14

-Find odds, spreads, over/unders and more from multiple sportsbooks in this article for the Illinois vs. Marquette matchup.
+In this article, you can take a look at the spread and odds across multiple sportsbooks for the Illinois vs. Marquette matchup.

 Illinois vs. Marquette Game Info